MoSunDay/mobile-use/README.md

 ## Examples

+**Android Examples:**
 - "Open the Settings app and turn on Airplane mode"
 - "Launch Chrome and search for the weather"
 - "Open the contacts app and create a new contact"
+- "Navigate to Developer Options and enable USB Debugging"

+**iOS Examples:**
+- "Open Settings and turn on Do Not Disturb"
+- "Launch Safari and search for the weather"
+- "Open Contacts and create a new contact"
+- "Go to Settings > Privacy & Security and review app permissions"

+**Cross-Platform Examples:**
 - "Take a screenshot of the home screen"
+- "Open the calculator app and calculate 2+2"
+- "Find and open the camera app"

 ## Testing